sp4wn-owner/Spawn/README.md

 ## Features:

 - Quick and easy setup (no coding required)
     &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running.
-You will need to handle setting it up such as installing required packages.

 - Charge for access to your robot (tokens/min)
     &nbsp;&nbsp;&nbsp;&nbsp;- i.e. Peer A sets the number of tokens per minute for their robot.
 Peer B is charged the rate/min every minute until they disconnect.
 Turn telepresence robots into income-generating assets.